Robinlovelace/robinlovelace.website/README.markdown

 Robin Lovelaces site
 ==================

-This is the Jekyll source for my blog.
+This is the Jekyll source for my website http://robinlovelace.net

-Many thanks to Scott Chacon - it's based on his.